theartofcomputerprogramming/meetup/README.md

 **3:00 - 3:10** Break\
 **3:10 - 4:00**
 - Continue *Exercises* (pp.24-28)
-- Shoot the breeze\
+- Shoot the breeze

-MMIX problem fest!
+MMIX exercises galore!

 We've covered the bulk of instructions for the **MMIX** computer.
 We've tried out some examples in the MMIX Visual Debugger.
 But nothing like working on a lot of problems to truly strengthen our grasp of the material.
-It's also a great opportunity for anyone who may have missed one or both of the previous sessions on **MMIX** to catch up.
+This event is an opportunity to deepen our understanding of **MMIX**.
+Equally we want to share our work with the group and help others with any questions.
+It's also a chance for anyone who missed a session on **MMIX** to catch up.

 We're dedicating the full two hours to solving exercises from *Fascicle 1, MMIX*.
-We'll work collectively and individually in parallel to solve or attempt as many exercises as possible.
-And to share complete or partial solutions with everyone.
-Afterwards we should have all our work available in the meetup's Github repo for exercise solutions.
+The format is rather free-form.
+A restricted Google Doc https://docs.google.com/document/d/1BUjM3CUOlHYBdgC7QOUENwP3IAk07tYx0GiFzO5cleo/edit?usp=sharing with many exercises is now available on request for members to work in and collaborate with the group.
+We'll work collectively and individually in parallel to attempt as many exercises as possible.
+And share solutions or partial work with everyone.
+Afterwards all our work will be posted to the meetup's Github repos for notes and exercises.

+It's better to not look at the answers to exercises.
+Instead members are encouraged to ask questions and enter comments into the shared doc or in the chat panel.
+Every note that reflects genuine individual thought could be useful to people who come across it in the future.

 **Note on MMIX and MIX**